Monumental Landscapes at Human Scale

 “I chose wintertime to visit Siberia.
 I hitchhiked from Mongolia to Moscow, taking in the most important Siberian cities on route.
 Last winter I lived for a month and a half in Norilsk, one of the coldest and most snowy cities on the planet”.

-When the pandemic changed my plans in the spring I took the opportunity to spend time in my home region, Central Russia, where it was easier to travel without coronavirus limitations.
+When the pandemic changed my plans in the spring (of 2020) I took the opportunity to spend time in my home region, Central Russia, where it was easier to travel without coronavirus limitations.

 When we think of Siberia it’s almost as much a concept as a place – what is it really like?